-We're talking about robots, artificially intelligent simulations, virtual reality, 3D-printing or just the art of programming itself (it's just as cool as the rest, we get you) - if the idea of learning about and working with these areas of computing gets you stirring then we'd love to welcome you to the Keele BCS Student Chapter, KBSC.
+We're talking about robots, artificially intelligent simulations, virtual reality, 3D-printing or just the art of programming itself - if the idea of learning about and working with these areas of computing gets you stirring then we'd love to welcome you to the Keele BCS Student Chapter, KBSC.

-This year we're already planning some proper exciting projects for our members to get involved with including:
+This year we're already planning some exciting projects for our members to get involved with, including:

 Crash courses on both 3D-modelling and 3D-printing so you can finally make that lifesize R2D2 that you've always wanted

 Crash courses on coding projects such as video games, simulations & robotics

 And we'll be running all of the above whilst supporting local organisations and charities - what's not to love?

 No prior experience needed

 You don't even need to be a computer science student!
 At KBSC we're here to guide anyone through as many of the most fascinating parts of computing as we can possibly fit into the year, whether you're a seasoned pro whose Java is better than their English or someone who has yet to take the dive into the world of 1s and 0s themselves.